Don't miss a story

 That being said, there are two types of evacuations: “planned evacuations” and “no-notice evacuations.”
 When it comes to planned evacuations, residents will typically receive notifications, likely through AC Alert and through local news, one to two days ahead of time.

 No-notice evacuations are exactly what they sound like: there won’t be any advance warning before residents must leave the area immediately.
-When that happens, residents will receive automatic alerts to their phones, similar to Amber Alerts, and may hear the activation of 27 sirens installed along the 880 corridor in the Oakland hills after the ‘91 Firestorm.
+When that happens, residents will receive automatic alerts to their phones, similar to Amber Alerts, and may hear the activation of 27 sirens installed along the 880 corridor and in the Oakland hills after the ‘91 Firestorm.
 Those sirens, which are activated by police or fire dispatchers, are tested every first Wednesday of the month.
 They’ve never been activated in a real emergency situation.

 Meanwhile, the county, along with local jurisdictions including the city of Oakland, is working with startup ZoneHaven to develop evacuation plans and intelligent software, said OFD Deputy Chief Luby.